hashpie/rollup-starter-lib/README.md

 * `dist/how-long-till-lunch.umd.js`
     a UMD build, suitable for use in any environment (including the browser, as a `<script>` tag), that includes the external dependency.
 This corresponds to the `"browser"` field in package.json

-`npm run dev` builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).

 `npm test` builds the library, then tests it.

 ## Variations